Accepting the Living Building Challenges

 Three separate water strategies collectively allow all the building’s needs to be met by water harvested on site.
 First, the projected water and sewer demand for the structure was cut by half with the introduction of a foam-based composting system for all the lavatories.
 The system units are located in the basement of the structure and require periodic maintenance.
 For potable water uses, rainwater from the roof is captured in a 40,000-gallon cistern located beneath the building; in drought conditions, the rainwater system is supplemented by groundwater pumped from a well drilled on site – all rainwater and groundwater is treated with a combination of cartridge filters and granulated active carbon filters on site.
 Lastly, for non-potable water uses, a system captures greywater and condensate from the cooling system’s air-handling units, which is treated via a moving bed-membrane bioreactor and used for onsite irrigation.

 Buro Happold was exceptional to work with for the City’s Living Building Challenge office project.
 From their wealth of international innovation experience to their collaborative approach to solving complex design and governance issues, we were grateful to have Buro Happold on the team.
 The building will push the industry 20 years forward and Buro Happold deserves all the credit in the world for making it happen.Joel Cesare, previous Project Manager, City of Santa Monica

-By incorporating these and numerous other sustainable strategies into their design model, our engineers have shown that the project is on track to secure Living Building Challenge’s certification, and become a shining example of sustainable design.
+By incorporating the unique water systems and numerous other sustainable strategies into the design model, Buro Happold has shown that the project is on track to secure Living Building Challenge certification – a measurable achievement and shining example of sustainable design.